American Beauty

 Plot

-Lester Burnham, a middle-aged media executive in suburbia, despises his job and is unhappily married to neurotic, ambitious Carolyn, the head of a real estate firm.
-Their 16-year-old daughter, Jane, hates her parents and has low self-esteem.
+Lester Burnham, a middle-aged media executive in suburbia, despises his job and is unhappily married to neurotic, status-obsessed Carolyn, a real estate salesperson.
+Their 16-year-old daughter (and only child), Jane, hates her parents and has low self-esteem.
 Retired Marine colonel Frank Fitts, his near-catatonic wife Barbara, and their teenage son Ricky move in next door.
 Ricky documents the world around him with a camcorder, collecting recordings on videotape in his bedroom, as he finds beauty in unexpected places and things.
 To pay for supplies, he deals marijuana, using his part-time catering jobs as a front.
 A strict and abusive disciplinarian, Frank previously had Ricky sent to a psychiatric hospital and military school.
 Gay couple Jim Olmeyer and Jim Berkley, also neighbors, welcome the Fitts family, angering the homophobic Frank.

 Lester discovers Carolyn's infidelity when she orders a meal with Buddy, who has been giving her shooting lessons, at the fast food's drive through.
 Buddy fears a costly divorce and ends the affair, while Carolyn is humiliated and simultaneously frustrated by her lack of professional success.
 Frank finds Ricky's recording of a nude Lester working out and becomes suspicious of their friendship, assuming that they are sexually involved after spying on their drug session; he viciously accuses Ricky of being gay and expels him from the house, to which Ricky defiantly agrees.
 Carolyn, driving home, withdraws a handgun from the glove box as she listens to a self-help tape.
 At home, Jane argues with Angela over the latter's sexual interest in Lester when Ricky interrupts to ask Jane to leave with him for New York City, before he dismisses Angela as uninteresting and unattractive.